Obedine-Flore/Personal_Budget_Manager/README.md

 4. **Expense Summary:**

 - Review your total expenses and how they compare against your set budgets.
+- Click the column head to sort expenses in ascending or descending order.

 ## Contributing
 Contributions are welcome!
 If you have suggestions for improvements or would like to contribute code, please create a pull request.